Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Model and Unified Reinforcement-Learning Framework

+As indicated by the observation-space block in Fig.~\ref{fig:rlscheme}(b), the agent does not access the full quantum state.
+Instead, at each step it receives a low-dimensional observation vector $\mathbf{o}_k\in\mathcal O$ ($\mathcal O \subset \mathbb R^5 $) constructed from experimentally accessible spin moments,

-which can be obtained from measurements of spin projections and their variances, and suffice to track the mean-spin direction and transverse fluctuations relevant to squeezing and readout~\cite{cox2016deterministic,hosten2016measurement,pedrozo2020entanglement,robinson2024direct}.
-Importantly, these features are normalized by $f$, rendering the input representation independent of the Hilbert-space dimension and enabling transfer of the learned policy across different spin manifolds.
+These moments can be obtained from measurements of spin projections and their variances~\cite{chalopin2018quantum,evrard2019enhanced,satoor21partitioning,yu2025schrodinger}, and suffice to track the mean-spin direction and transverse fluctuations relevant to squeezing and readout~\cite{cox2016deterministic,hosten2016measurement,pedrozo2020entanglement,robinson2024direct}.
+Importantly, the components of $\mathbf{o}_k$ are normalized by $f$, rendering the input representation independent of the Hilbert-space dimension and enabling transfer of the learned policy across different spin manifolds.

-The control objective is unified but, due to the nonlinear dynamics, the optimal strategy naturally separates into two regimes: rapid squeezing generation followed by stabilization of the measurement-relevant quadrature.
-In the PIRL framework, this structure is encoded directly into a scalar reward $r_k$ built from the physically relevant squeezing metrics $\xi^2$ and $\xi_y^2$.
-The agent is trained to maximize the cumulative reward
+The control objective is unified throughout training and is encoded in a scalar reward $r_k$ constructed from the physically relevant squeezing metrics $\xi^2$ and $\xi_y^2$.
+The agent is trained to maximize the cumulative return

-where $\gamma_{\mathrm{RL}} \in (0,1)$ is the discount factor, the cumulative reward captures long-term control performance beyond instantaneous gains.
+where $\gamma_{\mathrm{RL}} \in (0,1)$ is the discount factor.
+This unified objective is designed to favor both rapid squeezing generation and the preservation of measurement-relevant squeezing under fixed readout.